 TEDxOhioStateUniversity was founded in 2011 and we hosted our first annual event in Spring of 2012.
-This year we are incredibly excited to host our 10th annual main event and our first ever fully virtual TEDx conference, Horizons!
-Although 2020 has posed challenges for everyone, TEDxOhioStateUniversity is looking forward and is ready to cross new horizons this spring.
-Registration is now open and the event will begin at 1pm on both days.
-Follow our social media @tedxohiostateu and subscribe to our newsletter for updates on Horizons and everything else we do.
+Last year we were incredibly excited to host our 10th annual main event and our first ever fully virtual TEDx conference, Horizons!
+Although the past year had posed challenges for everyone, TEDxOhioStateUniversity looked forward to crossing new horizons.
+For those of you that tuned in, thank you.
+If you missed it, please enjoy the replay of our even which will be available for a limited time.

 Dr. Tanya Berger-Wolf is a Professor of Computer Science and Engineering, Electrical and Computer Engineering, and Evolution, Ecology, and Organismal Biology at the Ohio State University, where she is also the Director of the Translational Data Analytics Institute.
 As a computational ecologist, her research is at the unique intersection of computer science, wildlife biology, and social sciences.
 She creates computational solutions to address questions such as how environmental factors affect the behavior of social animals (humans included).
 Tanya is also a director and co-founder of the AI for conservation software non-profit Wild Me, home of the Wildbook project, which brings together computer vision, crowdsourcing, and conservation.
 Wildbook has been featured in media, including The New York Times, CNN, and National Geographic.
 Tanya thanks the co-founders of Wildbook Dan Rubenstein, Chuck Stewart, and Jason Holmberg, as well as Mayank Lahiri, whose StripeSpotter class project started this wild journey.